 The Beth Din of America is a rabbinical court that arbitrates and mediates commercial, communal and family disputes, arranges Jewish divorces, resolves contested Get and agunah cases, and issues halachic personal status determinations (including certifications of Jewish status).

-Since its inception over fifty years ago, the Beth Din of America has been recognized as one of the nation’s pre-eminent rabbinic courts.
-It serves the Jewish community of North America as a forum for arbitrating disputes through the din torah process, obtaining Jewish divorces, and confirming Jewish personal status issues.
+Since its inception in 1960, the Beth Din of America has been recognized as one of the nation’s pre-eminent rabbinic courts.

-The Beth Din is funded by a combination of fees for services, private donations, and support by communal endowments and institutions.
+The Beth Din is affiliated with the Rabbinical Council of America and the Orthodox Union.
+It is funded by a combination of fees for services, private donations, and support by communal endowments and institutions.
 Whenever the Beth Din acts as a neutral in a dispute among parties, the Beth Din discloses to the parties all known potential conflicts of interest.